-logic-The run() method of this object will be called whenever enter() is called.

-When logic is null, this constructor is equivalent to MemoryArea(SizeEstimator size).
+logic-A runnable, whose run() method will be called whenever enter() is called.
+When logic is null, this constructor is equivalent to Memory-Area(SizeEstimator size).

 IllegalArgumentException-when size is null or size.getEstimate() is negative.

 OutOfMemoryError-when there is insufficient memory for the MemoryArea object or for the backing memory.